Luvvydev/Luvvydev/README.md

 ## Status <sup><sub>as of October 2025</sub></sup>

-* Large multi module private C++ codebase under active development
+Actively developing a large private multi module C++ codebase

 ## Ongoing study of: